An enumeration of 1-perfect ternary codes: Preliminaries

 \subsection{1-perfect, distance-2 MDS, and Reed--Muller-like codes}

 A \emph{$1$-perfect code} is an independent set of vertices of $H(n,q)$ (or any other graph) such that every non-code vertex is adjacent to exactly one codeword.
 If $q$ is a prime power, then a necessary and sufficient condition for the existence of $1$-perfect codes is $n=(q^m-1)/(q-1)$, $m\in\{1,2,\ldots\}$; so, such codes are $(n,q^{n-m},3)_q$ codes.
-In particular, for every $q$ and $m$, there is a unique (up to equivalence) linear $1$-perfect code, called a \emph{Hamming code}, which has dimension $n-m$, the order of the monomial automorphism group $|\GL_q(m)|=(q^{m}-1)(q^{m}-q)\ldots(q^{m}-q^{m-1})$, and a check matrix consisting of the maximum number of mutually non-colinear columns of height $m$ (recall that the rows of the check matrix form a basis of the dual space of the code).
-The Hamming code, obviously, has the minimum rank, $n-m$, among all $1$-perfect codes of the same parameters; thus, we say that a $1$-perfect code is \emph{of rank $+r$} if its rank is $n-m+r$.
+In particular, for every~$q$ and~$m$, there is a unique (up to equivalence) linear $1$-perfect code, called a \emph{Hamming code}, which has dimension~$n-m$, the order of the monomial automorphism group

+and a check matrix consisting of the maximum collection of mutually non-colinear columns of height~$m$ (recall that the rows of a \emph{check matrix} form a basis of the dual space of the linear code).
+The Hamming code, obviously, has the minimum rank, $n-m$, among all $1$-perfect codes of the same parameters; thus, we say that a $1$-perfect code is \emph{of rank $+r$} if its rank is $(n-m)+r$.